-He was taken before the king and after being sentenced to death he said he was not a thief and explained why he had taken the coins.
+The Bodhisatta was arrested and taken before the king.
+After being sentenced to death, he said he was not a thief and explained why he had pocketed the coins.
 And being given this punishment showed that the king’s honor really was earned from his virtue, not his lineage.
 Forgiven for his crime, the Bodhisatta left the palace and headed out to live as an ascetic in the Himalayas.

 The Bodhisatta spent that night at a home in a village.
 He heard one of the family’s slaves tell her lover what time to come meet her.
 After her master went to bed, she waited through the night at the front door for the man to come, but he never did.
-At daybreak she finally gave up and went to sleep.
-The Bodhisatta saw how hope brought sorrow, but when she was resigned to despair she felt peace.
+At daybreak, the slave finally gave up and went to sleep.
+The Bodhisatta saw how hope brought her sorrow, but when she was resigned to despair, she felt peace.

 In the Lifetime of the Buddha

-One of the Buddha’s disciples had been a king’s chaplain before joining the brotherhood.
+One of the Buddha’s disciples had been a king’s chaplain before joining the sangha.
 He received more honor than anyone else in the king’s inner circle and wondered if it was because of his virtue or his lineage, so he did the exact same test of his privilege.
-Forgiven by the king, the man became a disciple of the Buddha and eventually reached arahantship.
+After being forgiven by the king, the man joined the sangha and eventually reached arahantship.